My wife and I had just returned from an anniversary trip together.

 You could argue, of course, that I have to work hard at my job.
 If I don’t, a lot of bad things will happen.

-We don’t ‘have’ to work hard at our marriages.
+We don’t have to work hard at our marriages.
 No one’s going to fire us – or perhaps even question us – if we’re not intentional with our spouse.
-(They probably should, but that’s another post for another day.)

 But all this misses the point.
 Ultimately, I work hard at my job because I want to.
 My ministry is a way I can make a profound difference in the lives of real people who will, in turn, impact others.
 I put the effort into my work because God has made it valuable and called me to it.